 Fees in advance are carried at the original invoice amount for services provided after the year end.
-They related to mentoring and membership fees for services that will be delivered in the financial year ending 31 March 2023.
-The amounts received are not expected to be refunded and will be recognised as revenue in the financial year ending 31 March 2023.
+They relate to mentoring and membership fees for services that will be delivered in future years.
+The amounts received are not expected to be refunded within the current financial year and will be recognised as revenue in the future years.